 It sounds simple, but dogs that have their needs met when it comes to exercise and playtime are generally going to be less likely to get bored in the backyard and attempt an escape.
 “Provide your dog with plenty of physical and mental stimulation.
 A satisfied dog has no reason to want to leave the yard,” Dr. Bierbrier says.

 In many cases, a well-trained dog is the safest dog when it comes to not getting lost.
 “Training is a key part of lost pet prevention … and your dog should be able to recognize the difference in your tone of voice to know when there’s a potential danger and you mean business,” Lorien says.

 Your dog should know and respond well to basic commands like sit, stay and come to help avoid situations where he could start running and ultimately get lost.
 “A dog that has learned to come to the owner when called because rewards are forthcoming is less likely to want to leave the yard — but, should that happen, the dog is easier to recover,” Dr. Bierbrier explains.

 Lorien notes it’s also important to address any anxiety issues your dog may have, such as a fear of fireworks, and rely on his crate, medication, restraining coats or other solutions to prevent him from getting spooked and busting out of the house.
+Products containing CBD have been known to help minimize anxiety in these types of situations.
 “When it comes to lost pet recovery, it’s also a good idea to invest in training for reactive dogs to help them become comfortable with having a stranger take hold of their leash and look at their collar in case they’re ever lost and need some help getting home,” she adds.

 Leash (and ID) Your Dog